streamnative/tgip/.github/ISSUE_TEMPLATE/episode.md

 Check the following items when you plan to start an episode.

+Assign people to each role by filling @Handle in the following parentheses.

 - [ ] Coordinator: ()

-    Assign tasks to people by filling @Handle in each parenthesis.

 - [ ] Instructor: ()